Louise Harnby | Crime Fiction and Thriller Editor

 The benefits of a manuscript critique

-Often, beta readers (friends, colleagues, etc.) can give a writer a useful "big picture" perspective on their writing, but a professional critique goes much deeper – with the added benefit of an honest appraisal (something that might be skewed by kindness from friends!).
+However, a professional critique goes much deeper – with the added benefit of an honest appraisal (something that might be skewed by kindness from friends!).

-Writers are often told that they need a thick skin – and that certainly comes in useful with a critique.
-Though I attempt to critique with the utmost sensitivity and respect, I feel the biggest injustice to a writer would be to offer them hollow advice and empty praise.
-Sometimes the assessment can be a bit of a shock to the writer, so it is important to remember that the critique is designed to improve the project, and not to negatively criticise the writer as an individual.
+Sometimes the assessment can be a bit of a shock to the writer, so it's important to remember that the critique is designed to improve the project, and not to negatively criticise the writer as an individual.

 It's often very difficult to accept that there might be some fundamental issues with a manuscript that will need substantive work, so when a writer sends their novel to be critiqued, I would say: be prepared for some more hard work ahead!